deepanshs/mrsimulator/README.md

 # Mrsimulator

-`Mrsimulator` is a python package that offers methods and tools for fast simulation of solid-state nuclear magnetic resonance (NMR) line-shapes.
-The core methods of this package are written in C and is wrapped and made available in python for python users.
+`Mrsimulator` is a python package with methods and tools for simulating fast solid-state nuclear magnetic resonance (NMR) line-shapes.
+The core library is written in C, wrapped and made available in python for python users.

 > :warning: The package is currently under development.
 We advice using with caution.
 Bug report are greatly appreciated.

 **Features**
-At present, *mrsimulator* offers fast-simulation of one-dimensional NMR line-shape of uncoupled spins for the following:
+At present, _mrsimulator_ offers fast-simulation of one-dimensional NMR line-shape of uncoupled spins for the following scenarios:

 - Spin $I=\frac{1}{2}$, and quadrupole $I \ge \frac{1}{2}$,
   (See the list of supported isotopes),